macleginn/bivaltyp/content/languages/descriptions/Kryz_Alik.md

 ![G.A.'s photo]({{ site_url_j }}/images/Authier.jpg "G.A.'s photo")

 The data were collected in 2023 using the French version of the questionnaire (Azerbaijani was used for the elicitation in some cases).
+The data have been provided by Rahman Shamseddinov.

 ## How to cite